stuykc/stuykc.github.io/news/key-club-week/index.md

 As a treat, the cabinet members will be giving candy to whoever we see rocking their Key Club apparel throughout the week!
 So stalk us out!

-On Friday November 8, we will be holding a party at a room TBA.
+On Friday November 8, we will be holding a party in **room 335**.
 We may go over some upcoming Key Club events and talk a bit about Key Club Week, but the majority of the time will be spent eating food and playing icebreakers.
 It will definitely be a great way to have some fun, bond with Key Club members, and celebrate the end to Key Club Week!

 **We will also be collecting [UNICEF boxes](/news/trick-or-treat-unicef) for those of you who have them!**
     </div>